swisstopo/topo-satromo/README.md

 A pre-defined time after the "processor" run, a "publisher" run starts, assuming all exports are done.
 In it, the publisher process:
 1. reads the persisted information as to the most recently bprocessed  products based on IDs in `processing/running_tasks.csv`
 2. merges and clips the products, e.g. ARD, indices etc. locally in GitHubAction runner.
 Be aware that the current limit is the disk space available on github (approximately 7 GB)
 3. moves the product and its persisted information with rclone to S3
+4. creates a static STAC Catalog
-4. updates `tools/last_updates.csv`.
+5. updates `tools/last_updates.csv`.
+6. invalidates the STAC Catalog on Coudfront: [STACB ROWSER](https://tinyurl.com/satromo-int) fetches latest version of the STAC catalog

 ## Technologies